OpenAstronomy/openastronomy.github.io/_projects/2018/timelab/quasiperiodic.md

 ##### To complete each milestone

-+ working unit tests for each piece of code
++ Working unit tests for each piece of code

-+ documentation for each class, method and function implemented
++ Documentation for each class, method and function implemented

 ##### Milestone 1

-+ a semi-automated procedure to follow the frequency of oscillations as they vary
++ A semi-automated procedure to follow the frequency of oscillations as they vary

 ##### Milestone 2

-+ the de-noising function that leads to the oscillation average profile ("heartbeat" shape) at different energies
++ The de-noising function that leads to the oscillation average profile ("heartbeat" shape) at different energies

 ##### Final

-+ a suite of scripts outlining workflows useful to scientists in practice
++ A suite of scripts outlining workflows useful to scientists in practice